 Withdrawal means terminating your registration in all courses for the semester.
 Non-attendance does not constitute official withdrawal.
 While you may drop individual classes online through PRISM, you will not be able to withdraw completely from the UW Colleges by this method.
-You must contact your campus Student Affairs Office to process a complete withdrawal from school.
+You must contact your campus Solution Center to process a complete withdrawal from school.

 You may officially withdraw from the University by:

-Submitting a completed Withdrawal Form to the campus Student Affairs Office.
-The effective date of withdrawal will be the date this form is received in the Student Affairs; OR
+Submitting a completed Withdrawal Form to the campus Solution Center.
+The effective date of withdrawal will be the date this form is received in the Solution Center; OR

-Directing a dated letter with your signature to the campus Student Affairs Office stating your desire to withdraw.
+Directing a dated letter with your signature to the campus Solution Center stating your desire to withdraw.
 The postmark date will be used to determine the effective date of withdrawal.
 This letter must be post-marked no later than the end of the 10th week of classes; OR

 If this option is used, the date of the call will be used as the effective date of withdrawal.
 The telephone call must be followed by a signed letter of authorization, postmarked within two (2) days of the call.
 If the letter is not postmarked within these two days, the postmark date will determine the effective date of withdrawal.